3 Ways to Find and Keep Top Independent Professional Talent

-It’s first important to understand that finding and attracting independent talent is an entirely different recruiting game than hiring traditional employees.
-Enterprise managers must rethink and redesign their recruiting strategy to meet the needs of this unique talent pool.
-By prioritizing smooth onboarding and a culture of feedback and communication, a company becomes much more attractive to top independent talent.
+First, understand that finding and attracting independent talent is an entirely different recruiting game than hiring traditional employees.
+It’s important to rethink and redesign your recruiting strategy to meet the needs of this unique talent pool.
+By prioritizing smooth onboarding and a culture of feedback and communication, your company will become much more attractive to top independent talent.

 As the use of independent talent grows, so does technology to support these types of work relationships.
 The majority of independent professionals will have their own website to showcase samples of their work, or enterprise managers may use a staffing agency to find talent that will be engaged on a temporary basis.
 Other organizations find it helpful to reach out to independent talent on their own career site, advertising project opportunities specific to independent contractors.

-Independent talent with in-demand skills have a lot of choice in picking the clients they work with—87% reported having some or a lot of choice in choosing their clients.
+Independent talent with in-demand skills have a lot of choice in picking the clients they work with—89% reported having some or a lot of choice in choosing their clients.
 That means, in order to get the talent you want, it’s important to learn what independents want from a client relationship.

-Prioritizing freedom, control, flexibility, and communication
+Prioritize: freedom, control, flexibility, communication

 Some of the top drivers of client satisfaction are freedom, control, flexibility, and communication.
 By understanding what drives independents and incorporating these values, companies can build stronger relationships from the start.